-And yet I’ve spent over an hour sorting this out – three staff are involved, I have a keycard that now has credit for 50 prints on it (for the price equivalent of £1.80) (I just want to print 1 thing), I have a printed, hand-signed receipt for this credit, I have to install 3 drivers, and now some kind of login software, which won’t work on the latest Mac.
+And yet I’ve spent over an hour sorting this out – three staff are involved, I have a keycard that now has credit for 50 prints on it (The minimum I can buy) (I just want to print 1 thing), I have a printed, hand-signed receipt for this credit, I have to install 3 drivers, and now some kind of login software, which won’t work on the latest Mac.

 Based on my last years earnings, this wasted hour just cost me over $250.
 1 piece of printed paper = $250 dollars.
 I could buy my own laser printer for that.